wp-plugins/adsense-plugin/readme.txt

 == Changelog ==

+= V1.12 - 21.12.2012 =
+* Bugfix : Ads displaying on the frontend with Single page option was fixed.
+* Update : We updated all functionality for wordpress 3.5.

 = V1.11 - 26.11.2012 =
 * NEW : The option for the displaying of google ads has been implemented using the widget.